-- Soil ted during production process results in root flare buri - 3 Deep planting in the container results in root flare being buried and fibrous root growth in compost above root flare.
+- A Soil mounded during production process results in root flare buried and lifted inside rootball. - B Deep planting in the container results in root flare being buried and fibrous root growth in compost above root flare.

 All rootballed trees (SIZE/STEM GIRTH) should have been transplanted or undercut (NUMBER) and have a diameter of (MEASUREMENT) (see table on left)